With a perfect balance of sweet and salty, GiGi’s Nut Crunch Christmas Candy is a recipe worth passing down to the next generation.

 Prepare All Your Ingredients

-Because you need to move fast when making candy, it is important to have all your ingredients ready to go and your pans prepared.
+Because you must move fast when making candy, you must prepare all your ingredients and pans.
 The children will love chopping the nuts and spreading the chocolate once the candy is on the pan.

 How Butter and Sugar Magically Turn Into Christmas Candy

-Measure out the butter, sugar, whole almonds, salt, and water into a 4-5 quart sauce pan and insert a candy thermometer.
+Measure the butter, sugar, whole almonds, salt, and water into a 4-5 quart saucepan and insert a candy thermometer.
 Turn the heat to medium and stir often to prevent burning until the temperature reaches 290° F. This should take around 10 minutes.
-Immediately turn off the heat and add in the baking soda and 1 cup total chopped almonds and pecans.
-Be sure and reserve 1/2 cup of mixed chopped nuts to sprinkle on top of the melted chocolate for later.
+Immediately turn off the heat and add the baking soda and 1 cup of chopped almonds and pecans.
+Reserve 1/2 cup of mixed chopped nuts to sprinkle on the melted chocolate for later.

 Once the candy reaches 290° F, turn off the heat and pour it out onto a buttered cookie sheet.
 NOTE: Do not use a glass casserole dish or anything that can’t withstand high heat.
-You will be breaking the candy with a knife after it cools and a glass casserole dish will shatter.
+You will break the candy with a knife after it cools, and a glass casserole dish will shatter.
 Ask me how I know.
-While it is still hot, sprinkle your chocolate chips over and spread them around with a rubber spatula to melt the chocolate.
+While it is still hot, sprinkle your chocolate chips and spread them with a rubber spatula to melt the chocolate.
 Then sprinkle with your reserved chopped nuts.

 The Importance of Passing Down a Recipe to the Next Generation

 Our children need to know that if things are not passed down to the next generation, they disappear for good.
 The things they value and look forward to are part of the traditions that make them who they are.
-I love cooking with my children and telling them the stories of each recipe we make.
-The stories are what will live on and on as generations that follow will get to enJOY and even improve upon the recipes we make.
+I love cooking with my children and telling them the stories of each recipe.
+The stories will live on and on as generations that follow will get to enJOY and even improve upon our recipes.

 Something About Cooling and Cracking…

-I don’t know why, but this last part has always been my favorite part.
+This last part has always been my favorite part.
+Usually, I prepare the candy at night when it is dark and all the Christmas lights illuminate our home.
 I love taking the finished nut crunch outside into the cold winter air to cool and solidify the chocolate.
-There is something about setting out something in the cold outside that makes me feel connected to our colonial ancestors.
-To not be dependent on a refrigerator, but rather use the benefit of the season, is to be somehow sustainable.
+Something about setting out the candy outside in the cold night air makes me feel connected to our colonial ancestors.
+To not be dependent on a refrigerator but instead use the benefit of the season is to be somehow sustainable.
 This might just be me.
-I do have a tendency to get excited about the littlest details.
+I tend to get excited about the littlest details.

-When the chocolate has hardened, take a butter knife and break the candy into bite sized pieces and store in a cool area of the house.
+When the chocolate has hardened, take a butter knife, break the candy into bite-sized pieces, and store it in a cool area of the house.

 Remembering GiGi at Christmas

-I pray your family will enJOY this recipe as much as mine does.
-God’s richest blessings on you all and a very Merry Christmas.
+I pray your family will enJOY this recipe as much as mine—God’s richest blessings on you all and a very Merry Christmas.

 In everything you do -eat, play, and, love- may it always be Seasoned with Joy!